SYZ mirror symmetry for toric varieties: Mirror symmetry for compact toric varieties

 via the inverse mirror map $t(q) = \psi^{-1}(q)$. \end{conj}

 In \cite{Cho-Oh06}, Cho and Oh classified all embedded holomorphic disks in $X$ bounded by a fixed Lagrangian torus fiber $L$ of the moment map.
-Applying their results, they computed all $n_\beta$ in the Fano case:
+Applying this classification, they computed all the invariants $n_\beta$ in the Fano case:

-Here, $\beta_i$ ($i=1,\ldots,m$) are the so-called {\em basic disk classes}: for each $i$, $\beta_i$ is represented by an embedded Maslov index 2 holomorphic disk in $X$ with boundary on $L$ which intersects the toric divisor $D_i$ at exactly one point in its interior; it can be shown that $\{\beta_1, \ldots ,\beta_m\}$ form a $\bZ$-basis of the homotopy group $\pi_2(X,L)$ \cite{Cho-Oh06}.
+Here, the $\beta_i$'s are the so-called {\em basic disk classes}: for each $i \in \{1, \ldots, m\}$, the relative homotopy class $\beta_i$ is represented by an embedded Maslov index 2 holomorphic disk in $X$ with boundary on $L$ which intersects the toric divisor $D_i$ at exactly one point in its interior; it can be shown that $\{\beta_1, \ldots ,\beta_m\}$ form a $\bZ$-basis of the relative homotopy group $\pi_2(X,L)$ \cite{Cho-Oh06}.

 The results of Cho and Oh give an explicit formula for $W^\text{LF}$ and also a direct verification of the above conjecture in the Fano case.
 Note that in this case the mirror map is trivial.
 In fact, Cho and Oh proved that $n_{\beta_i} = 1$ for all $i$ for {\em any} compact toric manifold.
 However, for a general homotopy class $\beta \in \pi_2(X,L)$ which maybe represented by a stable map with disk and/or sphere bubbles, the invariants $n_\beta$ are usually very difficult to compute.